jkeohan/react-intro-to-props/README.md

 Something will be needed to distinguish it as unique.
 React does so by assigning a key called `key`.

-It is currently set to `null` and React will warn in just a bit when we render the Cards based on the following rule:
+It is currently set to `null` and React will warn us when we render the Cards based on the following rule:

-:oncoming_police_car:  Any Components created within a .map() must be assigned a unique key.
+:oncoming_police_car:  Any Components created within an Array.map() must be assigned a unique key.

 Before we render the Cards we first need to update `Card1` to pass the data down the props it's received to it's corresponding children.